francescozaia/django-placeholder/README.md

     virtualenv env
     source env/bin/activate

-On the newly create environment, ensure to have all the required dependencies:
+On the newly-created environment, ensure to have all the required dependencies:

     pip install django
     pip install pillow